Universal construction of genuinely entangled subspaces of any size: Abstract

 \section{Abstract}

-We put forward a construction of genuinely entangled subspaces of any permissible dimensionality for any number of parties and local dimensions.
-The construction is based on the Chebotarev theorem on roots of unity.
+We put forward a simple construction of genuinely entangled subspaces -- subspaces supporting only genuinely multipartite entangled states -- of any permissible dimensionality for any number of parties and local dimensions.
+The method uses nonorthogonal product bases, which are built from totally nonsingular matrices with a certain structure.
+We give an explicit basis for the constructed subspaces.
+An immediate consequence of our result is the possibility of constructing in the general multiparty scenario genuinely multiparty entangled mixed states with ranks up to the maximal dimension of a genuinely entangled subspace.